History of Ales

 The Norse had a very close relationship to brewing, with the yeast aspect being quite interesting.
-Yeast was called many things across different regions, that translate to its action, with terms such as “working,” “foaming,” and “seed.”
+Yeast was called many things across different regions that translate to its action, with terms such as “working,” “foaming,” and “seed.”
 The yeast would be allowed to settle on Juniper branches and then used later.
 The use of juniper was due to it being evergreen and thus magical in its implementation.
-The Nordic countries also used juniper berries as an ingredient, being considered sacred and magical, and was good for curing gout and arthritis, among other ailments.
+The Nordic countries also used juniper berries as an ingredient- it was considered sacred and magical, and was good for curing gout and arthritis, among other ailments.
 Norse brewers also believed that a stronger ale could be made by acting angry around the fermenting product.

 In the 900s, King Hakon of Norway made a law that Yule and Christmas (this was a time when both the Pagan and the Christian holidays were celebrated) should be kept holy with every man brewing an ale.